Skip to content

 Source History attribute name Description Value examples Value data type Supported operators in WHERE Supported in ORDER BY Supported in FACET

-"Source History"."Popularity Count" Popularity count of the object in the source system 10 Integer =, !=, = ANY (...), != ANY (...), [NOT] EXISTS, <, <=, >, >= and BETWEEN … AND … Yes Yes
+"Source History"."Popularity Count" Popularity count of the object in the source system.
+10 Integer =, !=, = ANY (...), != ANY (...), [NOT] EXISTS, <, <=, >, >= and BETWEEN … AND … Yes Yes

-"Source History"."Last Data Access Date" Last data access date for database tables and views etc. 2024-07-24 13:25:17 Date =, BEFORE, AFTER, BETWEEN ...
+"Source History"."Last Data Access Date" Last data access date in the source system.
+2024-07-24 13:25:17 Date =, BEFORE, AFTER, BETWEEN ...
 AND …, [NOT] EXISTS Yes Yes

-"Source History"."Last Data Update Date" Last data modification date for database tables and views etc. 2024-07-24 13:25:17 Date =, BEFORE, AFTER, BETWEEN ...
+"Source History"."Last Data Update Date" Last data update date in the source system.
+2024-07-24 13:25:17 Date =, BEFORE, AFTER, BETWEEN ...
 AND …, [NOT] EXISTS Yes Yes

-"Source History"."Last Access Users" Last users who access an object [{"name": "Angela","email": "agelar@metaintegration.com", "lastAccessTime": "2024-07-24 13:25:17"}] Array of SourceHistoryAccessUser [NOT] EXISTS No No
+"Source History"."Last Access Users" Last users who accessed the source system. [{"name": "Angela","email": "agelar@metaintegration.com", "lastAccessTime": "2024-07-24 13:25:17"}] Array of SourceHistoryAccessUser [NOT] EXISTS No No

 In MM one object may relate to some other object(s).
 We call the latter related object(s) of the current object.
 The relationship between the current object and its related objects is called the related object type.